 Comprehensive car insurance is a type of policy that would usually grant you full coverage for any damage done to your car or second-party vehicles in the event of an accident.
 Additionally, comprehensive car insurance policies also for the most part cover incidents such as theft, fire or vandalism.

-For instance, say Alex has bought a new $14,000 car with a car loan from his car dealer.
+Imagine a person, let’s call him Alex, has bought a new $14,000 car with a car loan from his local dealership.
 He discovers that the terms of his loan require him to pay a total of $15,000 to his dealer.
 Alex insured his new car at its market value with a comprehensive car insurance policy.
 However, as soon as some payments were finalised, the car became Alex’s and he drove it out of the dealership.
 The new car is now technically considered a second-hand car and it’s depreciated down to $13,000.

-Not long after purchasing the car, Alex unfortunately gets into a car accident.
+Not long after purchasing the car Alex, unfortunately, gets into a car accident.
 His brand new car is completely written off as a total loss.
 Luckily for Alex, he had a comprehensive car insurance policy.
 Following the accident, makes a claim successfully and he then gets reimbursed the current total market value of the car before the accident, which is $13,000.
-However, Alex has still lost his car and owes the car dealer a total of $2,000.
+However, Alex has still lost his car and owes the car dealer a further $2,000.

 Alex can use car gap insurance to cover the debt of $2,000 that he must pay to the car dealer.
 Car gap insurance has been proven useful in such a scenario because without it, Alex would have no car and he’d be in debt.
-Now although Alex still lost his car, having car gap insurance meant he wasn’t left with no car and outstanding debt.
+Now, although Alex has lost his car, having car gap insurance meant he wasn’t left with no car and outstanding debt.
 Bear in mind that some insurances come with waiting periods in which you cannot claim.

 Car gap insurance could help in some situations.
 For instance, let’s say you desperately need a car for work purposes and you end up with outstanding debt after getting into an accident.
 You might find that it is a lot harder to try and get the right financing needed to get a replacement car.